inoxlang/inox/docs/language-reference.md

 ⚠️ This feature is not implemented yet and is subject to change.

-Structs are transient values that only exist in the stack on in a temporary storage managed by a module.\
+Structs are transient values that only exist in the stack on in a temporary memory region managed by a module.\
 Unlike most core Inox types such as objects & lists, structs are not necessarily serializable but will be more memory efficient.\
 Accessing the field of a struct will be faster than accessing a property/element